 Nathan Nieman is a litigator.
 His litigation experience is broad and includes handling commercial litigation, personal injury, wrongful death, insurance, prescription medication products liability, workers’ compensation, unfair trade practices, and employment discrimination cases in federal, state, and agency courts.
 Nathan also provides day-to-day advice to property management companies and concerning human resources matters for public education entities.
 His recent litigation experience includes representing, as both a lead and second chair attorney, public and private entities in commercial, personal injury and employment litigation from inception to trial or arbitration.
 He has also successfully represented, through briefing and oral argument, a local school district before the Tenth Circuit Court of Appeals.
 Nathan’s diverse practice combined with his trial and appellate experience has enabled him to provide advice to clients based upon first-hand litigation experience and regarding a broad range of subjects.
-Nathan has been selected as a Southwest Rising Star by Southwest Super Lawyers® and was named to Benchmark Litigation’s “Under 40 Hot List” in 2017 and 2018.
+Nathan has been recognized by Southwest Super Lawyers® and Benchmark Litigation, The Definitive Guide to America’s Leading Litigation Firms and Attorneys.
+He is recognized by Best Lawyers in America© for his work in Insurance Law, Personal Injury Litigation and Product Liability Litigation.

 Nathan has also successfully provided pro bono services to New Mexico residents in landlord/tenant disputes and for a non-profit organization.